 Most people come across in boats during the summer as that is when the Gulf Stream is at its calmest.

 The Bahamanian summer is from May to November with hurricane season being from 1st June to 30th November.

 The Bahamas are prone to hurricanes, like all of the Caribbean basin.
-The area around Bimini usually gets affected (brushed by or hit) by hurricanes/tropical storm every 2 1/2 years or so and it was last affected in 2005, by the tropical storm Katrina (which later developed into a hurricane and devastated the Gulf Coast of the
+The area around Bimini usually gets affected (brushed by or hit) by hurricanes/tropical storm every 2 1/2 years or so and it was last affected in 2017, by Hurricane Irma.

 We have had to cancel 2 trips to Bimini Bahamas because of storms when we planned to boat over (during the summer).
 So it can be touch and go, like most of the Caribbean.
 You never know when a storm will be brewing.